sanitswain/java8tips/advcollectors.rst

 Grouping elements
 -----------------
-A common database operation is to group records based on one or multiple columns similarly Collectors also provide factory method that accepts a classification function and returns a Collector implementing a "group by" operation on stream elements T.
+A common database operation is to group records based on single or multiple columns similarly Collectors also provide factory method that accepts a classification function and returns a Collector implementing a "group by" operation on stream of elements T.

 The classification function derives grouping keys of type K from stream elements.
 The collector produces a Map<K, List<T>> whose keys are the values resulting from applying the classification function to the input elements, and values are Lists containing the input elements which map to the associated key under the classification function.